"Travel with an old compass"

 Welcome to Old Compass Travel

 We're a new, boutique travel company - but we’re definitely not new to travel.
-Founded by Mark Bowyer from Rusty Compass, we run heritage tours of Saigon focused on history and architecture and the emerging contemporary life of the city, and an alternative look at the Viet Cong tunnel complex at Cu Chi.
-We also operate a two week small group tour, Vietnam by the Book - created around 3 books.
+Founded by Mark Bowyer from Rusty Compass, we run heritage tours of Saigon focused on history, architecture, religion and the emerging contemporary life of the city.
+We also run an alternative look at the Viet Cong tunnel complex at Cu Chi.

 We love to dig deeper and do things differently.
 We care about history, art, culture, food, architecture, photography and the amazing contemporary life of the places we visit.
 Explore Saigon on our unique tours, or spend 2 weeks with us on Vietnam by the Book.

 Saigon - Tales of the City, is a half day heritage walking tour that tells the incredible story of Saigon through its bustling streets, and its most evocative historical sights.
 It's a unique Saigon experience of history, architecture, food and contemporary life.
 We've created an experience for travellers wanting to dig deeper than a standard city tour.
 Groups are small and personalised.
 Duong and Nhi are insightful guides for your walk.